Fiat 500: Abarth 695 SS (1964–1971)

 Of all the performance-oriented models created by Karl Abarth, later known as Carlo Abarth, perhaps the 695 esse esse is the best representation of the scorpion-branded firm's collaboration with Fiat.
 Around 1,000 Fiat Abarth 695 SS were produced and only 150 are believed to remain.

 Abarth introduced its 695 SS version in 1966, after the previous presentation back in 1964.
 The rear-engine, rear-wheel-drive layout Fiat 500 was the basis of the project.
-When compared to the production version of the 500, aesthetically the 695 was virtually identical except for the logo, badge on the radiator grille and the coat of arms on both sides of the car.
-The 695 SS was the only version to feature flared arches and the need to raise the engine cover for extra stability and cooling.
+When compared to the production version of the 500, aesthetically the 695 received different logos, a new badge on the radiator grille, and the coat of arms on both sides of the car.
+The 695 SS was also the only version to feature flared arches and required a raised engine cover for extra stability and cooling.
+Smaller (but considerably wider) 10-inch Campagnolo alloys were fitted, while a higher final drive was fitted to compensate and also to make use of the additional power.

 Like all Abarths, the differences are found in the mechanical upgrades that helped to increase its top speed to around 140 km/h.
-The OHV 2 valves per cylinder inline-two engine, exhaust pipe, head and valve-springs were upgraded and specially designed pistons and camshaft fitted.
+The OHV, two valves per cylinder inline-two engine, exhaust pipe, head and valve-springs were upgraded and specially designed pistons and camshaft fitted.
 It had an equal square bore and stroke ratio of 76x76 mm for a total displacement of 689.5 cc and the original single Solex 34PBIC carburetor was increased in size with a compression ratio of 9.8:1 developing 38 PS at 5200 rpm and 57 Nm of torque at 4000 rpm.